This post may contain affiliate links.

 Benefits of Fermented Fish Stock for Dogs

-Each dog had a recent health assessment by Pet Beastro and we learned that fermented fish stock would be great for each of them, because…
+In 2015, each of our dogs had a health assessment by Pet Beastro and we learned that fermented fish stock would be great for each of them, because this whole food supports…

-- Great for dogs with kidney disease, because it offsets the low protein diet and helps to reduce stress on kidneys
+- Great for dogs with kidney disease – fermented fish stock offsets the low protein diet and helps to reduce stress on kidneys

 How Much Fermented Fish Stock Do I Give Our Dogs?